tchiahsu/interactive-adventure-game/README.md

 1. Clone the repository and open it in IntelliJ.
 2. Load your JSON file in the data package or use the current data files available.
-3. Inovke entry point to initialize and run the game.
+3. Inovke entry point to initialize and run the game - We have provided a main function with a pre-defined JSON file.
 4. The game starts by displaying the player's initial room and prompts the user for their first command.